ThabangLenonyana/attendify/Software Requirements Specification.md

 #### 3.3.3 Software Interface

-- **SIR1**: The system shall interface with Firebase services for backend functionalities.
+- **SIR1**: The system shall interface with Django and Django Rest Framework for backend functionalities.
 - **SIR2**: The application may integrate with existing school systems via APIs if required.

 ### 3.4 Non-Functional Requirements